 Australia has one of the best palliative care systems in the world and it has improved significantly over the past 20 years.
-For the majority of dying Australians, palliative care can relieve the complex mixture of physical, emotional and psychological symptoms, however, it cannot relieve all pain and suffering.
+However palliative care is unable to relieve all pain and suffering, including the complex mixture of physical, emotional and psychological symptoms.

 WHAT PERCENTAGE OF DYING PATIENTS CAN’T HAVE THEIR SUFFERING ALLEVIATED?